-AGRICULTURE & NATURAL RESOURCES
+AGRICULTURE, FOOD & NATURAL RESOURCES

-ELISHA RILEY // BS - University of Wisconsin-River Falls
+ELISHA JOHNSON // BS - University of Wisconsin-River Falls

-770 AGRICULTURE I
+770 INTRODUCTION TO AGRICULTURE

 Acquaint yourself with the exploding world of plants and animals!
 "Learning by doing" activities will provide you with exposure to various areas of agriscience including leadership and FFA, Wisconsin agriculture, US agriculture, soil conservation and management, plant sciences, integrated pest management, animal sciences, natural resources management, food science and technology.
 Most people are unaware, but agriculture is the number one industry in the United States.
 More people are employed in agriculture than any other industry area!
-The classroom, greenhouse, and shop will be used as laboratories for various activities dealing with plants, animals, and all aspects in between.
+The classroom, greenhouse, and shop will be used as laboratories for various activities dealing with plants, animals, and evereything in between.
 This course is designed to be an introductory course and will not go into a lot of detail in any one area, but instead will provide a broad insight to the over 200 job opportunities available in agriculture.

-771-772 AGRICULTURE 2 (SCIENCE EQUIVALENT)
+771-772 PLANT & ANIMAL SCIENCE (SCIENCE EQUIVALENT)

-Prerequisite: Agriculture 1
+Prerequisite: Introduction to Agriculture